PoolJK/billardtrainer/software/raspy/readme.md

 ### Script to be run on the Raspberry Pi

-Currently development in this branch is focused on `detect_test.py`, which gets called from `../billardtrainer.py` after initialisation.
+On PC `../billardtrainer.py` initialises a table sim, loading images taken from the PiCamera over the table.
-It can manage the classes under development like camera, beamer and ball.
+The table sim can manage the classes under development like camera, beamer and ball.
-For testing without a table setup, it uses the table_sim class to simulate a table.
+The camera is simulated via loaded images, the beamer is unchanged.
+Both are superimposed over the table_image.

 # Setup: